 The Buzzards Bay Coalition's work to restore clean water, protect watershed lands, and engage the community is guided by a volunteer board of directors and carried out by a talented group of conservation professionals.

-Visit the Buzzards Bay Center and the Richard C. Wheeler Bay Learning Center in New Bedford, the Buzzards Bay Discovery Center in Woods Hole, or one of our outdoor reserves in Acushnet, Fairhaven, Mattapoisett, and Wareham.
+Visit the Buzzards Bay Center and the Richard C. Wheeler Bay Learning Center in New Bedford, the seasonal Horseneck Point Lifesaving Station, or one of our outdoor reserves in Acushnet, Fairhaven, Mattapoisett, and Wareham.

 Pedaling beneath sunny skies and moderate winds on a cool fall day, cyclists broke records for both participation and fundraising at the 13th annual Buzzards Bay Watershed Ride, held on Sunday, October 6.